shruzberry/garden2/_notes/Sean's Garden/01 Original Ideas/🌱Personalized Storytelling.md

 Dungeons & dragons does not aim to do this but rather it offers people The ability to tell their own stories which helps them develop their own personalities and process emotions in a deep way.

-This is to say, It is more along the lines of a deep [[🌱Conversation]] than a form of media
+This is to say, It is more along the lines of a deep [[🌳Conversation]] than a form of media